powdygirl06/MyStudyPractice/Math/Problem/README.md

-1.The first data set (File name: Demo1) consists of gene expression measurements of 5 genes from 150 women with a family history of breast cancer.
-The objective of the study is to compare the mean gene expression profile for 5 selected genes related to breast cancer.
-This will allow the researcher to identify genes that are co-expressed (expressed in the same way).
+1. Consider the data set provided in Demo1.csv and examine the R results with respect to the pair-wise mean differences in gene expression (i.e. µi − µj).

 a.
-Write down the appropriate linear regression model that allows you to address the study objective.
-Give descriptions of what the dependent and independent variables are.
+Consider the hypothesis of H0 : µ4 = µ5 against the alternative H1  : µ4	µ5.
+Provide the appropriate test statistic and the corresponding distribution.
+Provide the observed test statistic value and the corresponding p-values (from your R results).

 b.
-Using the model you specified above, perform regression analysis in R. Provide estimates for the mean gene expression for all the five genes.
-Show how you get these estimates from the estimates of the regression coeﬀicients (show your calculations).
+Consider now the hypothesis of H0 : µ1 = µ2 = µ3  against the alternative H1 : µi = µj for at least one pair.
+Formulate the equivalent general linear hypothesis using the regression coeﬀicients, specify the appropriate test statistic along with its distribution.

 c.
-Formulate the hypothesis of equal means (H0 :  µ1  =  µ2  = µ3 = µ4 = µ5) using the regression coeﬀicients and provide the appropriate test statistic along with its distribution.
+Using R, test the general linear hypothesis you specified in [b.], provide the error sum of squares for the restricted and full model along the corresponding degrees of freedom.
+Are you able to reject the null hypothesis?
+What is the observed test statistic and the corresponding p-value?

 d.
-Use R to perform the test for the hypothesis in [c.] and provide the observed test statistic along with its p-value.
-Are you able to reject the hypothesis of equal means?
+Based on your results in [a.] and [c.], what can you say in terms of the researchers objective? are there groups of genes that are expressed the same way?
+Specify.